phaidra/phaidra-admin-manual/fedora.md

 #### Data Object

 In Fedora, a Data object is the type of object used to represent a digital content entity.
 Data objects are what we normally think of when we imagine a repository storing digital collections.
 Data objects can represent such varied entities as images, books, electronic texts, learning objects, publications, datasets, and many other entities.
-One or more Datastreams are used to represent the parts of the digital content.
-A Datastream is an XML element that describes the raw content \(a bitstream or external content\).
+One or more Datastreams are used to represent the parts of the digital content. **A Datastream is an XML element that describes the raw content \(a bitstream or external content\).**

 #### Service Definition Object

-In Fedora, a _Service Definition object _or`SDef`is a special type of _control object _used to store a model of a Service.
-A Service contains an integrated set of _Operations _that a Data object supports.
-In object-oriented programming terms, the SDef defines an "interface" which lists the operations that are supported but does not define exactly how each operation is performed.
+In Fedora, a Service Definition object or `SDef` is a special type of control object used to store a model of a Service.
+A Service contains an integrated set of Operations that a Data object supports.
+In object-oriented programming terms, the `SDef` defines an "interface" which lists the operations that are supported but does not define exactly how each operation is performed.
 This is also similar to approaches used in Web \(REST\) programming and in SOAP Web services.

 #### Service Deployment Object

-The Service Deployment object is a special type of control object that describes how a specific repository will deliver the Service Operations described in a SDef for a class of Data objects described in a CModel.
-The SDep is note executable code but instead it contains information that tells the Fedora repository how and where to execute the function that the SDep represents.
+The Service Deployment object or `SDep` is a special type of control object that describes how a specific repository will deliver the Service Operations described in a `SDef` for a class of Data objects described in a `CModel`.
+The `SDep` is not executable code but instead it contains information that tells the Fedora repository how and where to execute the function that the `SDep` represents.

 #### Content Model Object

-The Content Model object or CModel is a new specialized control object introduced as part of the CMA.
+The Content Model object or `CModel` is a new specialized control object introduced as part of the CMA.
 It acts as a container for the Content Model document which is a formal model that characterizes a class of digital objects.
 It can also provide a model of the relationships which are permitted, excluded, or required between groups of digital objects.
 All digital objects in Fedora including Data, SDef, SDep, and CModel objects are organized into classes by the CModel object.

 ## Metadata design patterns in Fedora 4